 Once I had to work on improving the user experience of a bank’s backend.
 It was a gargantuan task, as this backend was a large collection of distributed microservices, which meant hundreds of different forms with hard to understand functions and a badly designed multi-level menu which connected them together.
 I knew almost nothing about banking, and they knew almost nothing about UX, so this was a match made in heaven.
 They gave me a twelve-page document.
 That was just the non-disclosure agreement.
 The project had many 100+ page documents, detailing various things and how they are done, complete with business processes and banking jargon.
 They wanted us to compile an expert review on what needs to be redesigned and create a detailed strategy for that.

 I found a better use of their money than wasting time on expert reviews and redesign strategies at that stage.
 Recording or even watching bank employees, while they used the system during their work was out of the question.
 So we went for the quick win and did user story mapping in the first week of the project.
 Among the attendees of the user story mapping sessions, there were a few non-manager level bank employees, who used the backend extensively.
 One of them was quite new to her job, but fortunately, quite talkative about it.
 It was immediately evident that most employees almost never used at least 95% of the functionality.
 Those were reserved for specially trained people, usually managers.
 After creating the user story map with the most essential and frequently used features, I suggested a backend interface, which only contained about 1% of the functionality of the old system at first, with the mention of other features to be added later.
 (As a UX consultant you should avoid saying no, instead try saying later.
-It has the same effect for the project but keeps everyone happy.)
+It has the same effect on the project but keeps everyone happy.)
 No one in the room believed that such a crazy idea would go through senior management, although they supported the proposal.
 Quite the contrary, it did go extremely well with senior management.
 The senior managers understood, that by creating a simple and fast backend user interface, they will be able to reduce the queues without hiring new employees.
 Moreover, if they need to hire people, training will be easier and faster.
 The new UI could also reduce the number of human errors.

 Almost all of the old backend was still online two years later, although used only by a few employees.
 This made both the product and the information security team happy, not to mention HR.
 The functionality of the new application extended only slightly in 24 months.
 Nobody complained and the bank’s customers were happy with smaller queues.
 All this was achieved with a pack of colored sticky notes, some markers and much more importantly a discussion and shared understanding.